Seasonal Information

 Hikers should be aware that hunting is allowed with a park permit in the area of Harriman west of Route I-87 and into Sterling Forest State Park.
 Other areas of Harriman-Bear Mountain are not open to hunting.
 For complete details, call the park at 845-351-5907 or view the Sterling Forest State Park Hunting Guide, which includes a map.

-Essex County Parks Deer Hunt 2023
+Essex County Parks Deer Hunt 2024

-The program will be conducted in South Mountain Reservation and Hilltop Reservation.
+South Mountain Reservation is located in Maplewood, Millburn and West Orange, and Hilltop Reservation is in Cedar Grove, North Caldwell and Verona.
 The program will not be held in Eagle Rock Reservation.

 Click on the above link for more information.

-Morris County Parks: 2021-22 White-Tailed Deer Management Program
+Morris County Parks: White-Tailed Deer Management Program

 Click on the above link for information about the Morris County Parks deer hunts.